top of page

 Eventually, he dared another glance at Tomas.

-With one hand, his father gripped the tiller, and with the other he massaged his tense jaw.
-Tomas stared past the point where ocean became sky, his face filled with emotion.
+With one hand, his father gripped the tiller, and with the other, he massaged his tense jaw.
+Tomas stared beyond the point where ocean became sky, his face filled with emotion.

 It was a look filled with unnamed hopes and doubts and fears.